Hyperparathyroidism

 • The possibility of poor adherence with follow-up

 Surgery consists of removal of the adenomatous gland(s).
-Intraoperative parathyroid hormone concentration can be measured before and after removal of the presumed abnormal gland using rapid assays.
+Intraoperative parathyroid hormone concentration can be measured in peripheral blood before and after removal of the presumed abnormal gland using rapid assays.
 A fall of ≥ 50% 10 minutes after removal of the adenoma indicates successful treatment.
 In patients with disease of > 1 gland, several glands are removed, and often a small portion of a normal-appearing parathyroid gland is reimplanted in a more accessible location in the body such as the belly of the sternocleidomastoid muscle or subcutaneously in the forearm to prevent hypoparathyroidism.
-Rarely, this residual gland is the source of recurrent secondary hyperparathyroidism, which can be managed with additional surgical removal.
+Rarely, this residual gland is the source of recurrent secondary hyperparathyroidism, which can be managed with removal of additional parathyroid tissue.

 Parathyroid tissue is also occasionally preserved using cryopreservation to allow for later autologous transplantation in case persistent hypoparathyroidism develops.

-Serum calcium must be monitored several times a day in the immediate postoperative period.
+Serum calcium must be monitored several times a day in the immediate 48 to 72 hours postoperatively.
+Depending upon how stable calcium remains, it can be monitored weekly or monthly over the next 2 to 3 months.
 When surgery is done for mild hyperparathyroidism, the serum calcium concentration drops to just below normal within 24 to 48 hours.
 In patients with more severe or prolonged hyperparathyroidism, particularly secondary hyperparathyroidism with severe osteitis fibrosa cystica, prolonged, symptomatic hypocalcemia may occur postoperatively.

 When symptomatic hypocalcemia is expected, loading with 10 to 20 g elemental calcium in the days before surgery may prevent a precipitous postoperative decline in calcium.
 Even with preoperative calcium administration, large doses of calcium and vitamin D may be required in the postoperative period while bone calcium is repleted.